-The January 1, 2019 actuarial valuation reported a funded ratio of 48.1%, based on the actuarial value of assets, an unfunded actuarial accrued liability of \$2.3 billion and an expected fully funded date of 2057 for the Combined Pension Plan compared to a funded ratio of 47.7%, based on the actuarial value of assets, an unfunded actuarial accrued liability of \$2.4 billion and an expected fully funded date of 2063 for the Combined Pension Plan as reported in the January 1, 2018 actuarial valuation.
-The January 1, 2018 valuation considers the impact of the 183 members that elected to revoke their prior DROP election, 145 of the DROP revocations were completed in 2018.
+The January 1, 2020 actuarial valuation reported a funded ratio of 45.7%, based on the actuarial value of assets, an unfunded actuarial accrued liability of \$2.6 billion and an expected fully funded date of 2075 for the Combined Pension Plan compared to a funded ratio of 48.1%, based on the actuarial value of assets, an unfunded actuarial accrued liability of \$2.3 billion and an expected fully funded date of 2057 for the Combined Pension Plan as reported in the January 1, 2019 actuarial valuation.
+These projections may vary on an annual basis due to actual experience and demographics, which may vary from the current actuarial assumptions.
+Beginning in 2025, once the City is contributing based solely on Computation Pay with no floor as discussed below, differences between actual payroll and the City's current projections may have a significant impact on the projected funding period.